dghosef/dghosef.github.io/fpl-writeup.md

     u/blubbersassafras for his writeup on a similar process(see above).
-In order to find the relative strength of any given team, the program loops through that team's past few scores and compares how many goals that team conceeded and scored compared to how the average team would have fared.
+In order to find the relative strength of any given team, the program loops through that team's past few scores and compares how many goals that team conceded and scored compared to how the average team would have fared.
 For example, let's say team A beat team B 2-1 where team B is a fairly average team and we want to find team A's attacking and defensive strength.
 In order to find team A's relative attacking strength from this game, the program compares the number of goals team A scored to the number of goals the average team would score.
-Since team B is a fairly average team and the average team conceeds 1.36 goals/game, team A outperformed the average by 2/1.36, so its attacking strength is 2/1.36.
+Since team B is a fairly average team and the average team concedes 1.36 goals/game, team A outperformed the average by 2/1.36, so its attacking strength is 2/1.36.
 However, if team B had a defense that was half as good as the average team(d. strength = 2), you would expect the average team to score 1.36 \* 2 or 2.72 goals.
 Since team A only scored 2 goals, team A only has an attacking strength of roughly 2/2.72.
-Likewise, the defensive strength of team A is 1/1.36 since the average team would conceed 1.36 goals/game against team B's average attack but team A only conceeded 1(recall that lower defensive strengths and higher attacking strengths indicate a stronger team).
-If team B had an attack that was half as good as average(a. strength = 0.5), the average team would be expected to conceed 0.5 \* 1.36 or .68 goals.
+Likewise, the defensive strength of team A is 1/1.36 since the average team would concede 1.36 goals/game against team B's average attack but team A only conceded 1(recall that lower defensive strengths and higher attacking strengths indicate a stronger team).
+If team B had an attack that was half as good as average(a. strength = 0.5), the average team would be expected to concede 0.5 \* 1.36 or .68 goals.
 Therefore, team A's defensive strength in this scenario would be 1 / 0.68 which is worse than average.